Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Discussion: The Evolutionary Endpoint of Intelligence

 The MTF framework presents a paradoxical view of cognitive evolution: the ultimate goal of biological intelligence is to eliminate the need for active computation.
 In biological systems, ``thinking''- defined as sequential, topological search through a non-convex state space - is a thermodynamic liability.
 It consumes massive amounts of ATP and delays reaction times, both of which are penalizing in hostile environments.
 Therefore, governed by the Principle of Least Action, the evolutionary trajectory of the neocortex is a relentless drive toward perfect metric amortization.

-\textbf{Savitch's Theorem and the Annihilation of ``Time''} From a computational complexity standpoint, evolution is the billion-year physical implementation of Savitch's Theorem \cite{savitch_relationships_1970}.
-Primitive organisms, lacking structural memory (Space), are forced to navigate the causal topology of the world using trial-and-error search (Time).
-The expansion of the mammalian neocortex represents a structural phase transition \cite{buzsaki_rhythms_2006}: a massive scaling of pre-computed metric space ($W$) designed to drive the requisite search time ($G$) toward zero.
+\textbf{Advice and the Annihilation of ``Time''} From a computational standpoint, evolution is the billion-year manufacture of \emph{advice} \cite{arora2009computational}.
+Primitive organisms, lacking pre-positioned structure, must navigate the causal topology of the world by trial-and-error search, paying in time.
+The expansion of the mammalian neocortex represents a structural phase transition \cite{buzsaki_rhythms_2006}: a massive scaling of the capacity to store advice ($W$) so that the requisite search ($G$) at decision time approaches zero.
+We stress that this is not a space-for-time trade in the sense of classical space--time tradeoffs, which redistribute two fungible resources.
+Advice is a \emph{third} axis, provably not reducible to the other two: $\mathrm{P/poly}$ decides languages that unbounded time and space cannot \cite{arora2009computational}.
+What consolidation buys is therefore not a faster search but a different resource, and that irreducibility is precisely why a purely metric engine cannot substitute for the indexing-and-condensation cycle.
+The claim is non-reducibility, not a free lunch: advice must be built, and its cost is paid in the time, space and experience of a prior phase -- evolutionary, developmental, or offline replay \cite{gershman_amortized_2014}.
 Under the MTF framework, a perfectly adapted intelligent agent does not execute internal simulations or tree-search algorithms during inference.
 Instead, it relies on the \textit{Urysohn Collapse} to pre-flatten the ``Maze'' of reality into a ``Convex Bowl.''
 Once the environment is fully amortized into an Equiangular Tight Frame (ETF) \cite{papyan2020prevalence}, decision-making becomes a zero-shot, $\mathcal{O}(1)$ reflex.
 We observe glimpses of this in human cognition as ``flow states'' or motor automaticity, where the prefrontal cortex quiets, and high-dimensional problem-solving becomes computationally indistinguishable from a simple spinal reflex.

 \textbf{The Thermodynamic Fixed Point} We can reinterpret this evolutionary endpoint through the lens of Optimal Transport and the Free Energy Principle \cite{friston_free-energy_2010}.
 The brain continuously seeks to minimize the Wasserstein distance ($\mathcal{W}_2$) between its internal generative metric and the external topology of the universe.
 If an intelligence were to achieve a perfect isomorphic mapping of its environment, prediction error would fall to absolute zero.
 At this theoretical fixed point, the internal geometry is in perfect thermodynamic equilibrium with reality.
 The system acts with infinite complexity, yet burns near-zero computational energy doing so, because the chaotic variance of the world has been successfully converted into the silent gravity of a geometric basin.